 You can save and preview your mobile message, which allows you to see what your email would look like without sending tests (though we still recommend sending yourself and colleagues tests!).
 This is useful for testing your personalized clips, without saving and sending the test as another activist.
 Click the red Save and Preview button in the lower right.
 A pop-up, similar to the one on the preview page of your mobile message, will appear.
 Type in the email address of the person you want to preview the mobile message as, and click Go.
 The preview will automatically refresh to show what the mobile message will look like as that activist.

 When you're done writing, click ‘save and refresh’ in the bottom right to save your mobile message as a draft.
 You should also test your mobile message — enter a mobile number and click "Save & Send Test" in the bottom toolbar to send a test to the mobile number you entered.
 We will send you a test for each alternate body so you can test them all.

 Text didn't get delivered?
-Make sure you've set up and upgraded your Twilio account, more here.
+Make sure you've had us set up and upgrade your Twilio account, more here.

 You can even send a test to yourself but as another activist.
 This is useful for testing clips -- the mobile message will be delivered to you but use their data, so you'd see their first name outputted, for example.
 To use this feature, click the "Send As Another Activist" button and enter the mobile number of the activist you want to send as.
 That activist will need to be subscribed to your list to work correctly.
 Click save, then send your test, and we'll deliver the test to you (or whoever you enter in the test box) using their data in the clips.